-b.
-Based on the findings of the CADMUS Study, identify and describe any actions undertaken by LG&E regarding industrial DSM since the study's completion.

-c.
-Based on the findings of the CADMUS Study, explain whether LG&E has any plans to include industrial programs in its DSM portfolio in the future.
+- b.
+Based on the findings of the CADMUS Study, identify and describe any actions undertaken by LG&E regarding industrial DSM since the study's completion. - c.
+Based on the findings of the CADMUS Study, explain whether LG&E has any plans to include industrial programs in its DSM portfolio in the future. - d.

-d.
 Explain whether any of LG&E's customers that participated in the CADMUS Study have expressed interest in an industrial DSM program.

-Jatheus

-Talina R. Mathews Executive Director Public Service Commission P.O.
-Box 615 Frankfort, KY 40602 cc: Parties of Record
+Talina R. Mathews Executive Director

+Public Service Commission

+P.O.
+Box 615

+Frankfort, KY 40602

-DATED JAN 1 2017
+DATED JAN 1 1 2017